 January 27 Update: The CGE now accepts applications for OPT only through Nole Start.
 Students must submit a complete application by downloading and completing all application materials, then uploading them as instructed in Nole Start (https://istart.fsu.edu).
 See the instructions below.

 Do NOT file an I-765 application for OPT online with USCIS before you have the new I-20 issued by your CGE advisor showing the recommendation for OPT.
 USCIS cannot approve an application that was submitted online before you have the new I-20!

-Optional Practical Training (OPT) allows up to 12 months of full-time employment authorization after completion of all coursework requirements or after completion of all degree requirements or, for graduate students, after completion of all course requirements except for a graduate thesis, dissertation, or equivalent.
-OPT employment MUST be in the field of study and initial employment may begin only after an Employment Authorization Document (EAD card) has been received from U.S. Citizenship and Immigration Services (USCIS).
+OPT allows up to 12 months of full-time employment authorization after completion of a degree or, for graduate students, after completion of all degree requirements except for a graduate thesis, dissertation, or equivalent.
+OPT employment MUST be in the field of the degree and initial employment may begin only after an Employment Authorization Document (EAD card) has been received from U.S. Citizenship and Immigration Services (USCIS).

 In order to be eligible for OPT, F-1 students must meet the following criteria: